Carrefour SA (CA.PA) (EPA:CA) PT Set at €14.90 by The Goldman Sachs Group

-The Goldman Sachs Group set a €14.90 ($17.53) price target on Carrefour SA (CA.PA) (EPA:CA) in a research note issued to investors on Wednesday morning, Borsen Zeitung reports.
-The brokerage currently has a neutral rating on the stock.
+Carrefour SA (CA.PA) (EPA:CA) received a €14.90 ($17.53) price target from The Goldman Sachs Group in a research note issued to investors on Tuesday, Borsen Zeitung reports.
+The firm presently has a “neutral” rating on the stock.
+The Goldman Sachs Group’s price target would indicate a potential downside of 3.62% from the stock’s current price.

 About Carrefour SA (CA.PA)